kevinwatson/hobbyist-radio-book/070-chapter-06.md

 ```
 You: Is this frequency in use? <Your call sign>
 You: CQ CQ CQ <Your call sign> CQ CQ CQ <pause and wait for a response>
-Them: <they will reply with your call sign>
+Them: <they could reply with both their and your call signs>
 You: <your first name> your signal is <strong|weak>
 Them: <their first name> your signal is <strong|weak>
 They may may then want to carry on a conversation